ckosmic/autoreply-fabric/README.md

 ## Installing

-Place the .jar in your mods folder with [Fabric](http://fabricmc.net/use/) installed.
+Place the .jar in your mods folder with [Fabric](http://fabricmc.net/use/) and [Cotton](https://minecraft.curseforge.com/projects/cotton?gameCategorySlug=mc-mods&projectID=318160) installed.